habeducation/habeducation.github.io/pages/donate.markdown

 <img alt="" border="0" src="https://www.paypalobjects.com/en_US/i/scr/pixel.gif" width="1" height="1">
 </form>

+Arch Reactor is a 501c3 Educational Non-Profit Organization.
+Check out https://archreactor.org/about to learn more.

 # Join our educational team
 Like you, we are always searching for better ways to teach.
 Contact us to get involved!